rafaelmm899/temp-file-api/README.md

 ## Bug Reporting
 If you find a bug, please report it in the [issues section](https://github.com/rafaelmm899/temp-file-api/issues).

-## Documentation
-For more information, visit the [project documentation](https://github.com/rafaelmm899/temp-file-api#readme).

 ## Author
 Jose Rafael Mata Milano